-Data provenance (also referred to as “data lineage”) is metadata that is paired with records that details the origin and confidence of the validity of data.
+Data provenance (also referred to as “data lineage”) is metadata that is paired with records that details the origin, changes to, and details supporting the confidence or validity of data.
 Data provenance is important for tracking down errors within data and attributing them to sources.
-Additionally, data provenance can be useful in reporting and auditing for business processes.
+Additionally, data provenance can be useful in reporting and auditing for business and research processes.

 The primary metadata points related to data provenance include: